-Tasmanian Anti-Discrimination Commissioner and Anti-Discrimination Tribunal
+Tasmanian Anti-Discrimination Commissioner and the Anti-Discrimination Stream of the TASCAT

 The Commissioner has a number of functions, including enquiring into discrimination and prohibited conduct and investigating and seeking to conciliate claims (ss5, 6, 7, 69, Anti-Discrimination Act 1998 (Tas)).